nicnosis/iu-courses/sp21/j363/index.md

 ### Outside of Class
  * `read` [this article on Canva](https://www.canva.com/learn/hero-images/)
  * `complete` [Homework Two](assignments/hw2.html).
 It is due `Tues Feb 16th @ 11:59pm EST`
+ * `begin` [Project Two](assignments/p2.html).
+It is due `Sunday March 7th at 11:59pm`

+### Preparing for Monday Feb 22nd
+On Monday Feb 22nd we will do two things:

+1. You will share your Project Two idea
+2. We will do HW2 Peer Reviews

+Come prepared.
+Do not tell me “I didn’t get a chance to think about it.”

 #### Codecademy
  * `continue` course: [Learn CSS](https://www.codecademy.com/learn/learn-css)
  * `complete` section 3: Display and Positioning

+## week 6
+Two things to do:

+1. Go through everybody's P2 idea
+2. Peer critiques for HW2

 #### W3Schools
  * `read` [CSS Display](https://www.w3schools.com/CSSref/pr_class_display.asp)